-- Each of the three exams (exam 1, exam 2, and the final exam) will be timed exams in MML.
-You have 120 minutes (2 hours) to complete each exam. - You will be required to show your work for each problem.
-For the show your work you can upload a file of your completed solution or type with appropriately formatted equations, notations and logical steps.
-The uploaded file must be a PDF, JPEG, TIFF or PNG file type.
-Other file formats will not be accepted. - Once you begin the exam, the time does not stop, even if you close the assignment or sign out of MML. - The exam availability ends at 11:59pm Eastern time regardless of where you are in your time window, so plan accordingly to allow yourself the full two hours. - If you have provided your instructor with ODS accommodations that grant you extended time, then your instructor has adjusted your timer accordingly.
-However, the exam availability ends at 11:59pm Eastern time regardless of where you are in your time window, so plan accordingly to get your maximum allowed time before the end of availability. - You must complete the exam on your own. - You will not be permitted use of any outside materials on the exams.
-A violation of this directive is a violation of the university's academic integrity policy. - You will not be permitted to use a calculator or any other electronic device on the exams.
-A violation of this directive is a violation of the university's academic integrity policy.
+- Each of the exams (exam 1, exam 2, exam 3 and the final exam) will be timed exams in Blackboard.
+You have 180 minutes (3 hours) to complete each exam. - You will be required to show your work for each problem. - You will be required to download, print, complete and upload the exam file.
+Once you begin the exam, the time does not stop, even if you close the assignment or sign out of Blackboard. - The exam will be available from 12:00a 9:00p on the exam date.
+The availability ends at 9:00p ET regardless of where you are in your time window, so plan accordingly to allow yourself the maximum allotted time. - If you have provided your instructor with FCS accommodations that grant you extended time, then your instructor has adjusted your time accordingly.
+However, the exam availability ends at 9:00p ET regardless of where you are in your time window, so plan accordingly to get your maximum allowed time before the end of availability. - You must complete the exam on your own. - You will not be permitted use of any outside materials on the exams.
+A violation of this directive is a violation of the university's academic integrity policy. - Your exams need to be submitted as one combined PDF file.
+If you do not have access to a scanner you can get a free app such as CamScanner or AdobeScan that will help you convert your document to a PDF.
+Your solution file must be one combined PDF file.
+Alternate file types are not permitted.
+Multiple file uploads are not permitted. - If you do not have access to a printer to print the exam files then to complete the exam you can use your own paper, but your work must have the problems numbered in consecutive order and be neat and organized! - Each exam will contain an Honor (Academic Integrity) Statement that you are expected to follow and sign adhering to the policies.
+If you do not have access to a printer than you will need to write the Honor Statement and sign on your solution paper.